 - Chrono Trigger:

 - During the fair there are numerous, seemingly meaningless actions you can take, such as stealing a man's lunch or returning a little girl's cat to her.
 When Crono is put on trial, your behavior at the fair is all taken into account.
-Somewhat subverted as the trial is rigged.
+Played With, as the trial is rigged, though you receive some items for having a strong testimony.

 - Giving jerky to a family in the past turns their present-day descendant from a rich jackass who gives you 10 gil if you cluck like a chicken into a man who's generous to a fault, giving you a family heirloom that's been in his family's care for centuries.

 - If you don't get the Force Gem before entering Mogall Forest, the gameplay differs slightly (with the Force Gem, you can tell which is the right way to go), and a later cutscene plays out much differently (causing a boulder to crash down and open a new path, without Force your teammate kicks the boulder).
 Not getting it by the time the game ends also prevents you from getting in the Bonus Dungeon as well.

 - In The Lost Age, answering "no" to every question your character is asked for the first third of the entire game triggers an extra cutscene.

 - Star Wars: The Old Republic is a minor case.
 Occasionally choices you make early in the game, such as whether the Jedi Knight arrests, executes, or releases a fallen Jedi, will come up later on, although with limited impact on the story as a whole.